kendru/learn-cljs/content/section-3/lesson-20-capstone-3-contact-book.md

 UI.
 First, we need to have a flag indicating whether we are in editing mode.
 In editing mode, a form with contact details will be displayed in the right-hand pane.
-Also, we need to keep track of which contact has been selected for editing - in the case of a new contact that has not been saved yet, this will be empty.
+Also, we need to keep track of which contact has been selected for editing - in the case of a new contact that has not been saved yet, this property will be `nil` or omitted.
 Naturally, we also need the contacts on the application state.
 This leaves us with a pretty simple state model to support everything that we want in our UI: